imh/imh.github.io/about.md

 permalink: /about/
 ---

-I'm a San Francisco based data scientist working at [Stitch Fix](http://multithreaded.stitchfix.com/) on the human computation team.
+I'm a San Francisco based data scientist working at [Stitch Fix](http://multithreaded.stitchfix.com/) on the Stylist Algorithms and Research team.
 Previously, I've worked on machine learning, statistics, and optimization problems at cool places like [Swift Navigation](http://www.swiftnav.com/), [Study.com](http://study.com/), [Joby Aviation](http://www.jobyaviation.com/)/[Joby Energy](http://www.jobyenergy.com/), and the [Santa Cruz Institute for Particle Physics](http://scipp.ucsc.edu/).

 The blog is mostly for me to practice writing more.